-Fresh seeds of Datura Stramonium were collected in the premises of LAUTECH Teaching Hospital.
-Ogbomoso, South West Nigeria around February and were authenticated by Prof. A.J.
-Ogunkunle, of the Department of Pure and Applied Biology, LAUTECH, Ogbomoso, Oyo State, Nigeria.
+Fresh fruits of Datura stramonium were collected in the premises of LAUTECH Teaching Hospital.
+Ogbomoso, South West Nigeria around February2018, and were authenticated by Prof. A.T.
+J. Ogunkunle, of the Department of Pure and Applied Biology, Faculty of Pure and Applied Sciences Ladoke Akintola University of Technology, Ogbomoso, Nigeria, with voucher number PAB/19/176.